gsumar/RoomPriceGenie/README.md

 ## 🧪 QA & Output Validation

-The `qa/` folder contains an **independent validation suite** built to verify that the pipeline produces correct KPI outputs.
-It was designed as a second opinion — a completely separate implementation of the same logic — so that any discrepancy between the two points directly to a real issue.
+The `qa/` folder contains an **independent validation suite** built to verify that the pipeline produces correct KPI outputs. it was designed as a second opinion — a completely separate implementation of the same logic — so that any discrepancy between the two points directly to a real issue.

 ### How It Works